andreyorst/fennel-async/README.md

 ## Installation

-Grab the [async.fnl](https://gitlab.com/andreyorst/fennel-async/-/raw/main/async.fnl) file and put it into your project or somewhere in `fennel-path`.
+Clone the library into your project or somewhere in `fennel-path`.

 ## Design